cselab/old_korali/lib/libgp/libgp/README.md

 # Getting started

 libgp is a C++ library for Gaussian process regression.
 A Gaussian process defines a distribution over functions and inference takes place directly in function space.
 It is fully specified by a mean function and a positive definite covariance function.
 This library uses two types of covariance functions, simple and composite.
 Composite functions can be composed of other composite functions, allowing flexible structures.

 ## Building the code
+First download eigen3 and place it at the same level as libgp.
 Follow the standard CMake method of building:

     mkdir build; cd $_
-    cmake ..
+    cmake ../ -DCMAKE_BUILD_TYPE=Release   -DEIGEN3_INCLUDE_DIR=../eigen3 -DBUILD_TESTS=OFF -DBUILD_EXAMPLES=ON
     make

 ### Testing the build